History

 Great credit is due to the teachers who commuted between both schools between 1976 and 1981.
 In addition to the existing subjects, the new subjects were Technical Graphics, Woodwork and Computer Studies.

-The long term creation of a new building for Coláiste Muire then took place.
+The long-term creation of a new building for Coláiste Muire then took place.
 To make a site, the old Presentation College with its residence was demolished in 1976 and a new residence built nearby.
 By 1981 the school proper was built and the renovated Presentation Boys National School became its ‘west wing’.

+The move to the new building was on 19th February 1981.
+All this cost money, €2,000,000, a huge amount at that time when an average house cost €20,000.
+Approximately half came from the Department of Education as grants.
+The parents of the pupils contributed, and a very committed and successful Parents Fund Raising Committee was set up.
+The remainder was paid by the Sisters of Mercy and the Presentation Brothers by means of bank loans, overdrafts and by covenanting a large part of their salaries for many years.
+They, Sr. Fachtna and Br.
+Bede at the helm, tirelessly committed themselves to paying off the debt.
+On May Day 1981 the official opening of Coláiste Muire took place, Bishop Aherne gave the solemn blessing at the ceremonies and Bro.
+Bartholomew gave the speech.
 Sr. Ann Lenihan took over as Principal in 1985 and served for 20 years.
 She introduced many changes in this time and in particular oversaw many new curricula and courses.
 Some of the main innovations were the introduction of Transition Year and the Leaving Certificate Vocational Programme (LCVP) and the involvement of special needs assistants to support students.
 Sr. Ann with the support of Chairperson of the Board of Management, Fr.
 Denis Reidy, negotiated the purchase of the land behind Coláiste Muire to provide excellent sporting facilities.
-The Millennium Stadium comprises of a full size Astroturf pitch, a full size GAA / Soccer pitch, two tennis courts and a running track.
+The Millennium Stadium comprises of a full-size Astroturf pitch, a full size GAA / Soccer pitch, two basketball courts and a running track.
 It was officially opened in 2001.
 The Spanish project which Sr. Ann also introduced brought many young Spanish students to Cobh – they stayed with local families and attended school.

-Sr. Ann spent 20 years as Principal of the school taking early retirement in 2005.
+2005.
 Mrs. Paula Sweeney then became Principal, with Mr. Fergus O’Brien as Deputy Principal.
-This senior management team oversaw many developments including – a revision of the Code of Behaviour, opening up of the admissions policy, provision of teaching and learning technology in every classroom, introduction of a school management information system, expansion of Transition Year, introduction of an online Learning Hub.
+This senior management team oversaw many developments including – a revision of the Code of Behaviour, opening of the admissions policy to families settling in the area, provision of teaching and learning technology in every classroom, introduction of a school management information system, expansion of Transition Year, introduction of an online Learning Hub.
+The Board of Management received a grant to update the existing services with the school, widen corridors, and to improve practical rooms.
+An extension was made to the front of the school which provided improved office space.

 The Sisters and Brothers no longer teach in the school, but they remained Trustees.
 The core aim of the school is as it was at the beginning, the provision of the highest standards of Catholic education to the young people of Cobh.
 Staff is committed to this core purpose.
 The trusteeship of Coláiste Muire passed to the Presentation Brothers Schools Trust on 1st September 2009.

-The CEO of the Presentation Brothers Schools Trust is Mr. Michael Sexton
+The CEO of the Presentation Brothers Schools Trust is Mr. Michael Sexton The Chairperson of the Board of Management is Mr. Anthony Kenneally.